wangyh082/scBGEDA/README.md

   --gpu_option GPU_OPTION
 ```

-## Example
+## Examples:
+The parameters including "dataname", "highly_genes", "random_seed", "dims", "alpha", "learning_rate", "batch_size", "pretrain_epoch", "noise_sd", "gpu_option" can be set as you like in your command lines.

+We set default settings for each parameter, and if the parameter is not set to the given value, then it will use the default settings.

-The dataset "Adam" is given as an example.
+Take the dataset "Adam"  as an example.

-First, you can run the following code in your command lines:

-cd code
+Do not use the default value:

+python SDDA.py --dataname Adam --highly_genes 2000 --random_seed "1111, 2222, 3333, 4444, 5555, 6666, 7777, 8888, 9999, 10000" --dims "256, 32" --alpha 0.001 --learning_rate 0.0001 --batch_size 256 --pretrain_epoch 1000 --noise_sd 1.5 --gpu_option “2"

+Using the default value：

 python SDDA.py --dataname Adam

-Moreover, the parameters including "dataname", "highly_genes", "random_seed", "dims", "alpha", "learning_rate", "batch_size", "pretrain_epoch", "noise_sd", "gpu_option" can be set as you like in your command lines, for instance:

-python SDDA.py --dataname Adam --highly_genes 2000 --random_seed "1111, 2222, 3333, 4444, 5555, 6666, 7777, 8888, 9999, 10000" --dims "256, 32" --alpha 0.001 --learning_rate 0.0001 --batch_size 256 --pretrain_epoch 1000 --noise_sd 1.5 --gpu_option "2"

-If the parameter is not set to a given value, then it will use the default setting.

-Then you can will obtain ten mat files in ten random seeds.

-Next, you can run the main.m using Matlab to get the clustering result for the dataset "Adam" in your command lines:

-matlab main.m --
+After that, to generate a more efficient clustering result, use the following code:

+Output explanation:
-Finally, you can achieve the median values of ARI and NMI, respectively.
+The final output reports the clustering performance and the median values of ARI and NMI is provided, respectively.

 # Key Functions